kulinski-cmu/pui-homework-kulinski/final-project/README.md

 ### *Libraries and Other Components*

-List the JS libraries and other components (if applicable) that you plan to use.
+* Jimp.js
+* jspdf.node*.js
-*
+* autoComplete.js

 ## Generative AI Use Plan

-Outline how you plan to use Generative AI tools to aid in the implementation (\~300 words).
+I do not currently plan to use AI in my implementation.
+In order to fully understand how my code works and gain the most information from this class, I believe that working on the code entirely on my own is valuable.
+This includes all portions of the project, including testing.
+The best way to learn how to do something is to actually do it, not try and figure out how an AI system completed it.
+While I understand that this method and mindset my hold me back, I do not believe that I am in a place to utilize AI well within the scope of my project.

+If I decide to use generative AI, it will be with writing the content of the learn pages as that is not the main focus of the project.
+Using the information that generative AI provides to assist with making text seems more reasonable than using generative AI to aid in writing code.

 ### *Tool Use*

- What would you use?
-Edit the list given your plan.
-For each tool, explain briefly on what do you expect Generative AI to help you with and what might it not be able to help you with.

 * ChatGPT
-  * I will use it for … because it can help me …
+  * I might use it for helping to writing instructions on how to cross stitch and read patterns because it can help me use language that a novice can understand.
+It could help me to restate sections or prhase thoughts in a way more accessible to people.
-  * I will not use it for … because it might not be able to help me with …
+  * I will not use it for coding because it might not be able to help me with actually understanding how to do the work.
+ChatGPT does not cite its work or thought process, so it can be difficult to understand how the code works or why it would suggest it.
+You need to be extremely careful when using code from generative AI and I believe I will gain more from writing the code myself.
-* GitHub Copilot
-* ...

 ### *Responsible Use*

-How would you use Generative AI responsibly?

----
+If I choose to use generative AI, I will cite it in any place that I use it.
+The use of generative AI should be cited the same as any other information that you referecence in your work.
+In addition, I will check the validity of the information that it provides.
+I will not just copy and paste outputs into my work without understanding what was given and being able to explain that information.

 # **FP1 \- Proposal for Critique**